Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Literature Review

 \section{Literature Review}

-In transportation, research on LLM decision-making is currently limited. \cite{wang2023would} and \cite{jiawei2024large} leveraged LLMs to predict the trajectories of travelers based on their travel history.
-They showed that LLMs can replicate personalized travel patterns with a satisfactory degree of accuracy and highlighted the interpretability gained from semantic data.
-However, these studies did not further explore the behavioral similarities and differences between the travel behaviors of LLMs and human travelers. \cite{mo2023large} and \cite{swissmetro} conducted experiments on LLMs' mode choices and compared the results with human choices.
-Both discovered detailed discrepancies between LLMs and humans in the proportion of choices for each mode, and the latter proposed multiple methods that significantly improved the fidelity of LLMs' choices to human behavior.
-However, these studies mainly focused on methodological improvements of leveraging LLMs rather than a systematic analysis of LLM behavioral patterns. \cite{xu2025morality} designed an ethical dilemma for autonomous vehicles, where LLMs had to choose between saving passengers or pedestrians.
+In transportation, research on LLM decision-making currently focuses on evaluating LLM's synthetic travel data generation accuracy on tasks such as travel choices, activity generation, and trajectory prediction. \cite{wang2023would}, \cite{beneduce2025large}, and \cite{feng2024agentmove} showed that LLMs can effectively simulate travelers' destinations by choosing suitable destinations based on travel history and traveler profile. \cite{li2024more} illustrated that LLMs can generate realistic travel activities and diaries by diagnosing travelers' needs and intentions from their profiles. \cite{jiawei2024large} and \cite{ge2025llm} leveraged LLMs to predict the travel trajectories of travelers based on their travel history.
+They showed that LLMs can replicate personalized travel patterns with a satisfactory degree of accuracy and highlighted the interpretability gained from semantic data. \cite{mo2023large}, \cite{liu2024can}, \cite{alsaleh2025towards}, and \cite{liu2025aligning} conducted experiments on LLMs' travel mode choices and compared the results with human choices.
+Collectively, they discovered detailed discrepancies between LLMs and humans in the proportion of choices for each mode, and the second of which proposed multiple methods that significantly improved the fidelity of LLMs' choices to human behavior.
+However, existing research has mainly focused on whether LLMs replicate the travel choices and outcomes of humans in specific scenarios.
+Consequently, whether this alignment is merely surface-level or if these models operate on the same underlying values that guide human travelers' decision-making remains an unexplored critical question.
+Regarding the LLMs' internal value in transportation scenarios, currently, the sole discussion is provided by \cite{xu2025morality}.
+They designed an ethical dilemma for autonomous vehicles, where LLMs had to choose between saving passengers or pedestrians.
 They showed that LLMs exhibited a tendency to protect the vulnerable or valuable group of people rather than choosing the group with a higher survival probability, which is a commonly observed but not universal case for humans.
-These studies well demonstrated the remarkable potential of the application of LLMs in transportation, but only offered partial insights into LLM behaviors.
-Therefore, a broader assessment of LLM behaviors across more transportation contexts remains necessary.
+In summary, while existing research demonstrates the potential of LLMs in transportation, it offers only a fragmented understanding of their behavior, leaving their underlying values largely unexplored.
+Further assessment is therefore necessary to move beyond replicating outcomes and toward a fundamental understanding of how these models make decisions in critical transportation contexts.